heronyang/design-pattern/creational/factory/README.md

 # Factory

+This examples demostrates two related design patterns:

-Factory Method creates an object without exposing the creation code to client, and the client uses the same common interface to create new type of object.
+- **Factory Method** creates an object without exposing the creation code to client, and the client uses the same common interface to create new type of object.

-Abstract Factory produce families of related objects without specifying the concreate classes.
+- **Abstract Factory** produce families of related objects without specifying the concreate classes.

 ## Code